 wait::event

-module provides actions for waiting to receive Bevy events.
-These actions are useful for creating tasks that respond to events in your game or application.
+The wait::event module provides actions for waiting to receive Bevy messages.
+These actions are useful for creating tasks that respond to messages in your game or application.

 Functions